-Anatomy of a massacre
+How Myanmar’s military terrorized its people with weapons of war

 U.N. officials and human rights groups say these acts must be investigated as crimes against humanity.

-Anatomy of a massacre
+Anatomy of a crackdown

 How Myanmar’s military terrorized its people with weapons of war